lukesdm/mermaid-gen/readme.md

 - Local only - won't see updates on server-side merges (see Next Steps)

 ## Tests
-A start has been made on some automated end-to-end testing .
+A start has been made on some automated end-to-end testing.
 Call `./run-tests {TestBase}` from the repo root, where `{TestBase}` is a non-existent folder outside of source control.

 ## Next Steps
 As pre-commit scripts are run locally, it depends on each team member having this set up.
 The next step would be to look into creating a GitHub Action to automatically update the diagrams server-side.

-Copyright Luke McQuade 2020
+Copyright (c) Luke McQuade 2020